Home

 Cat Arthritis

-The most common form of both human and feline arthritis is feline osteoarthritis (OA), especially in older cats.
+The most common form of feline arthritis is feline osteoarthritis (OA), especially in older cats.
+It is the same type of arthritis found in humans.
 It is a condition in which the cartilage between bones wears down.
 Without the cartilage padding, the bones rub together, causing inflammation and pain.

-Causes of ostoarthritis in cats include primary joint disease due to immune-mediated causes, inherited joint problems, problems resulting from some type of injury or just "wear and tear" from age.
+Causes of ostoearthritis in cats include primary joint disease due to immune-mediated causes (something wrong with your cat's immune system), inherited joint problems, problems resulting from some type of injury or just "wear and tear" from age.

 Cat Arthritis Symptoms